mholling/nswtopo/README.markdown

 Once you have created your configuration file, run the script in the directory to create your map.
 The script itself is the `nswtopo.rb` file.
 The easiest way is to copy this file into your folder and run it from there thusly: `ruby nswtopo.rb`.
 Alternatively, keep the script elsewhere and run it as `ruby /path/to/nswtopo.rb`.
 By giving the script exec privileges (`chmod +x nswtopo.rb` or equivalent), you can run it directly with `./nswtopo.rb` (you may need to modify the hash-bang on line 1 to reflect the location of your Ruby binary).
 For advanced users, add the script location to your path so you can run it anywhere.

 When the script starts it will list the scale of your map (e.g. 1:25000), its rotation, physical size and on-the-ground extent.
 The script will then proceed to download topographic data.
-Depending on your connection and the size of your map, many minutes or even hours may be required.
+Depending on your connection and the size of your map, many minutes may be required.
 (I suggest starting with a small map, say 80mm x 80mm, just to familiarize yourself with the software; this should only take a few minutes.)
 It is best not to interrupt the program while the topographic data is downloading, as you will have to start over.

 You can ctrl-c at any point to stop the script.
 Files which have already downloaded will be skipped when you next execute the script.
 Conversely, deleting an already-created file will cause that file to be recreated when you run the script again.

 After all files have been downloaded, the script will then compile them into a final map image in `.svg` format.
 The map image is easily viewed in a modern web browser such as Chrome or Firefox, or edited in a vector imaging tool like Inkscape or Illustrator.

+Labelling of the map is performed locally.
+Depending on the size and complexity of the map, this can potentially take many minutes; have patience.

 You will likely want to tinker with the configuration file to change the appearance of your final map.
 To rebuild your map after changing the configuration, you can simply delete `map.svg` (or whatever name you've configured) and run the script again.
 The map will be recreated from the intermediate files which have been downloaded.
 You can also add or remove layers without deleting the map; more on this later.